rcapillon/3DFEM/README.md

 ### Meshes
 * Tetrahedral mesh generation from a set of points using scipy.spatial.Delaunay
 * 4-node tetrahedral (Tet4) elements support
-* Support for unstructured meshes (unused for now, since only a single element type is available)
+* Support for meshes containing different types of elements, possibly of different orders (unused for now as only one type of element is available)

 ### Materials
 * Linear isotropic elastic materials